 As indicated previously, the catch of anchovy in the area is regulated through an annual LMTCP set by PRODUCE based on the recommendations given by IMARPE.
 Catches are monitored on a daily basis during the fishing season and it is closed when the LMTCP is reached (if it is not, a date limit is previously set).
-Temporal bans are also set to protect the stock when the number of juveniles in the catch surpasses a 10% limit, and it was applied recently considering the amount of juveniles caught this year (CDN, 2023).
+Temporal bans are also set to protect the stock when the number of juveniles in the catch surpasses a 10% limit.